soenneker/soenneker.asyncs.locks/README.md

 This library provides a single primitive: `AsyncLock`.

-### Design goals & guarantees
+### Design goal

 `AsyncLock` is built to be the **fastest possible correct mutex** for real-world .NET systems.

 It provides the following guarantees:

-#### Correctness (always)
+#### Cancellation-safe

-* **Cancellation-safe**
-  Fully supports cancellation before acquisition and while waiting for both async and sync callers.
+- Fully supports cancellation before acquisition and while waiting for both async and sync callers.
-  Cancelled waiters are removed immediately, never resumed, and never leaked — with **zero impact on the fast path**.
+- Cancelled waiters are removed immediately, never resumed, and never leaked — with **zero impact on the fast path**.

-* **Unified async + sync locking**
+#### Unified async + sync locking

-  Async and synchronous callers share the *same mutex*.
+- Async and synchronous callers share the *same mutex*.
-  Ordering is preserved without adapters, wrappers, or duplicated synchronization primitives.
+- Ordering is preserved without adapters, wrappers, or duplicated synchronization primitives.

 #### Performance (by design)

-* Uncontended acquisition is as close to a single atomic operation as possible
+- Uncontended acquisition is as close to a single atomic operation as possible
-* No allocations, tasks, or state machines unless contention occurs
+- No allocations, tasks, or state machines unless contention occurs
-* Cancellation and disposal logic are completely excluded from the fast path
+- Cancellation and disposal logic are completely excluded from the fast path
-* Deterministic behavior under contention
+- Deterministic behavior under contention

 ---